zpaolo11x/Arcadeflow/README.md

 - 'Search menu button' : Chose the button to use to directly open the search menu instead of using the utility menu
 - 'Category menu button' : Chose the button to use to open the list of game categories
 - 'Multifilter menu button' : Chose the button to use to open the menu for dynamic filtering of romlist
+- '❗ Show favorites button ❗' : Chose the button to use to toggle favorite filtering
 - 'Volume button' : Chose the button to use to change system volume.
 - 'Delete ROM button' : Chose the button to use to delete the current rom from the disk.
 Deleted roms are moved to a -deleted- folder